 After you choose to keep your files or remove everything from your computer, you can choose “Cloud Download” to download the installation files from Microsoft servers or “Local Reinstall” to use the local files on your system. .

-What happens during reset:
+What happens during the restore process:

 Windows will download the files it needs and then restart in Windows RE (Windows Recovery Environment), the Windows recovery environment.
 The installation process will bring together all the drivers from your current Windows system, ensuring that your hardware will continue to work.